matiasilva/riscv-soc/docs/src/motivation.md

 I followed an unusual path into digital design.
 Most tend to experiment on FPGAs and back up RTL with simulations, with very few ever getting to take part in real ASIC design as costs are prohibitive.
-Because I got a job at an fabless ASIC shop, interestingly, I was missing the exact opposite.
+Because I got a job at a fabless ASIC shop, interestingly, I was missing the exact opposite.
 Coming from the software world, the inflexibility of hardware is incredibly frustrating and more so are the arcane development practices in that sector.
 I needed a reason to get some FPGA experience and I wanted a challenge.

 What better project to work on than a RISC-V core?
 Well, that was what I thought until I saw that everyone and their uncle had gotten to that challenge years